 When do you need to replace your car key battery?

-Replacing a key fob is more costly than simply replacing the battery, so it’s worth checking if the problem can be resolved with a new battery.
+Replacing a car key fob is more costly than simply replacing the battery, so it’s worth checking if the problem can be resolved with a car key battery replacement.

 If your remote key fob has stopped remotely opening the doors, it’s possible that the battery needs replacing.
 Similarly, if it only opens the doors every now and then, the battery may be getting weak, in which case a replacement is also a good idea.